digitalocean/marketplace-matrix/README.md

 # Matrix

 Matrix is an open source, decentralized, federated chat system.
-These are the build scripts for our 1-click app!
+These are the build scripts for our 1-click app! :D

 https://marketplace.digitalocean.com/apps/matrix-synapse-backend